Can we have a quick phone call to discuss a [really great opportunity] / [placement questions] / [antenna choice] etc?

 - Ask your question in the comments section on the appropriate blog post so we can deliver value to everybody.

-Is it worth it for me to get into Helium at this point?
+Is it worth it for me to get into DePIN at this point?

 Depends on what “worth” means to you.
-If you like the idea of a little bit of tinkering and getting rewarded for exerting effort, and you don’t mind ROI of a year, then it’s still probably a great idea.
-If you absolutely love solving complex problems and don’t mind risking a thousand dollars or so on a miner and a solid outdoor setup, you’ll LOVE Helium.
-If you just want free money, Helium will be a frustrating and disappointing experience for you.
+If you like the idea of a little bit of tinkering and getting rewarded for exerting effort, and you don’t mind ROI of a year, then it’s probably a good idea.
+If you absolutely love solving complex problems and don’t mind risking more money, you’ll LOVE DePIN.
+If you just want free money, DePIN will be a frustrating and disappointing experience for you.

 Can you explain Helium for me?

-Can you take a look at my house and tell me if it’s worth it or not to buy a Helium hotspot?
+Can you take a look at my setup and tell me if it’s worth it or not to buy a miner?